 A Somewhat Poignant Short that once again emphasizes the Us Vs Them Mentality

 Vetrimaaran’s Oor Iravu (One Night) isn’t as frustrating as the Vignesh Shivan and Gautam’s shorts.
 His story is largely devoid of over-the-top performances or the problematic gaze.
-However, the director can be criticized for choosing a suspenseful tone, which felt odd since the outcome of the tale is already spoiled in the third short-film.
+However, the director can be criticized for choosing a suspenseful tone, which felt odd since the outcome of the tale is already spoiled in the third short film.
 There’s one other problem in Oor Iravu which is also uniformly present in the other segments.

-When it comes to narratives dealing with casteist mindset and honor killing, the film-makers – knowingly or unknowingly – portray their intolerant characters as the few ‘bad seeds’.
+When it comes to narratives dealing with casteist mindset and honor killing, the filmmakers – knowingly or unknowingly – portray their intolerant characters as the few ‘bad seeds’.
 Interestingly, in Paaval Kadhaigal, these ‘bad seeds’ hail from a particular social milieu.
 When you combine these two – bad people & milieu – an ‘identified group’ comes into existence.
 Moreover, one common factor which links the four shorts – apart from the thematic preoccupations – is that it largely revolves around a violent crime.
-Therefore, this naturally aggrandizes viewers’ assumption about this ‘identified group’.
+Therefore, this naturally aggrandizes viewers’ assumptions about this ‘identified group’.
 ‘Othering’ happens when something like art or media poses an assumption about a group we actually don’t know.
 In Paava Kadhaigal, the rotten characters who resort to murder (or at least think of it) can easily become the ‘Other’.

-Yet the reason why Vetrimaaran’s Oor Iravu isn’t as irksome as the others is due to his fairly level-headed approach to the material.
-Scripted in his signature non-linear style, the short tells the story of father deceiving his pregnant daughter in order to take her back home and kill her, for the transgression of marrying a man from another caste (the husband overtly coded as a ‘dalit’).
+Yet the reason why Vetrimaaran’s Oor Iravu isn’t as irksome as the others are due to his fairly level-headed approach to the material.
+Scripted in his signature non-linear style, the short tells the story of the father deceiving his pregnant daughter in order to take her back home and kill her, for the transgression of marrying a man from another caste (the husband overtly coded as a ‘dalit’).

 Also by Vetrimaaran: Vada Chennai – A Gripping Slow-Burn Crime Drama

 The central characters are played by popular, charismatic Tamil actors – Prakash Raj and Sai Pallavi.
 This in itself presents a problem, i.e., the presence of these two actors facilitates the melodrama and thus overwhelms the inherently hard-hitting content (those not familiar with Tamil cinema wouldn’t have a problem though).
 Maybe the limited running time didn’t allow Vetrimaaran to deeply enter into the father’s psyche like what Mari Selvaraj did in Pariyerum Perumal.
-But the mid close-up shots of Prakash Raj are antithetical as it ends up invoking a bit of pity for his character too.
+But the mid-close-up shots of Prakash Raj are antithetical as it ends up invoking a bit of pity for his character too.
 In Tamil, the word ‘Paavam’ evokes two meanings.
 One is sin, and the other is an exclamation of pity.
-Maybe the four film-makers confused one for the other.
+Maybe the four filmmakers confused one for the other.

 Melodrama can make us feel certain situations only through a certain set of emotions.
 Oor Iravu remains manipulative in this way.
 But the other three shorts are guilty of appropriation and misrepresentation.
 There are voices against Kalidas Jayaram, a cis-heterosexual male, playing the character of Satthar.
 But that’s just a minor problem after considering the plethora of ‘paavams’ committed by Paava Kadhaigal.